 Tenderers are to indicate their cidb Grading by filling in the table below.
-Attach
+Attach a copy of the CIDB Grading Designation or evidence of being capable of being so registered.

 CRS Number Status Grading Expiry Date

 1. Only those tenderers who are registered with the cidb, or are capable of being so prior to the evaluation of submissions, in a contractor grading designation equal to or higher than a contractor grading designation determined in accordance with the sum tendered or a value determined in accordance with Regulation(s) 25(1A), 25 (1B) or 25(7A) of the Construction Industry Development Regulations, for a 7EB or 7EP or higher class of construction work, are eligible to have their tenders evaluated.